MervCodes

 coverage

-This speeds up the build and prevents accidentally copying secrets or unnecessary bulk into the image.
+This speeds up builds and prevents accidentally baking secrets or junk into your image.

 Only Install What You Need

-If you need a tool only during the build phase, install it in the builder stage of a multi-stage build.
-It will not appear in the final image.
+If you need a tool only during the build, install it in the builder stage.
+It won't appear in the final image.

-For Alpine-based images, prefer apk add --no-cache to avoid caching the package index:
+For Alpine, use --no-cache to skip caching the package index:

 RUN apk add --no-cache curl